 Dog-Related Injuries Cause $1.12 Billion in Liability Claims

-According to the Insurance Information Institute (III) and State Farm, dog bites and other dog-related injuries cost $1.12 billion in liability claims in 2023.
-This figure represents a slight decrease compared to the $1.13 billion paid in 2022, even though the number of claims increased more than 8% to 19,062.
+Even landlords who love dogs might want to rethink the pet policy for their buildings.
+According to the Insurance Information Institute (III) and State Farm, dog bites and other dog-related injuries cost $1.57 billion in liability claims in 2024.
+This figure represents a 40.6% increase over the $1.12 million paid in 2023 and an 18.9% increase in the number of claims, 22,658 vs. 19,062.

 Dog-Related Injury Implications for Landlords